MAGICGrants/so-simple-theme/_posts/blog/2022-12-05-Monero-Fund-2023-Election.md

 There are 3 committee member seats up for election.
 Incumbents are allowed to run again.

-**To apply to be a voter or committee member, and to see the expections, please [click here](https://github.com/MAGICGrants/Monero-Fund-Elections).**
+**To apply to be a voter or committee member, and to see the expectations, please [click here](https://github.com/MAGICGrants/Monero-Fund-Elections).**

 Being an active committee member of the MAGIC Monero Fund is one of the most impactful ways to give back to the Monero community.